How Far are the 12 Apostles from Melbourne?

 How to get to the 12 Apostles from Melbourne

-As you travel towards the 12 Apostles from Melbourne, you’ll head out of the city, crossing the West Gate Bridge and onto Princes Highway towards Geelong.
-As you get closer to Geelong, you’ll be faced with two options; take the inland route towards Colac or head for Torquay and enjoy the scenic drive along the Great Ocean Road.
-The scenic route option will take you past some of Victoria’s best beaches, dramatic coastal cliffs, lush rainforest and charming seaside towns.
+If you choose the route towards Torquay, you will be able to enjoy the scenic drive along the Great Ocean Road.
+Choosing the scenic route will take you past some of Victoria’s best beaches, dramatic coastal cliffs, lush rainforest and charming seaside towns.
 The inland option will take you past farms, farms and more farms.

-Can I do it in a day?
+Can I visit the 12 Apostles in one day?

 Tips for a safe trip to the 12 Apostles